 One of the first things you might notice about your new bag is that it comes with a noticeably 'earthy' smell, one you've possibly never smelt before.
 This is the smell of genuine vegetable tanned leather.
 As you know our leather is sourced from the traditional Moroccan tannery in Marrakech.
 One of very few tanneries in the world still using ancient techniques to produce vegetable-tanned leather.
 This chemical free process is slow fashion in motion and requires artisanal skill and perfect conditions, like the hot Moroccan sun to turn hide into workable material.
 This traditional tannery has been using the same methods and natural matter to complete this long and undoubtably hard process for more than 800 years, something that the Moroccan people are truly proud of.

-Anyone who has been to Morocco will immediately be taken aback to the dusty backstreets of the Medina & anyone who knows the nature of leather and what it should smell like will appreciate the authenticity.
+Anyone who has been to Morocco will immediately be taken back to the dusty backstreets of the Medina & anyone who knows the nature of leather and what it should smell like will appreciate the authenticity.
 But for those of you who have never smelt vegetable tanned leather before, don't be alarmed!
-What you're experiencing is very different to the leather you're most likely used to seeing, touching and smelling.
-Even though the unique smell is a characteristic of vegetable tanned leather it does go away, I promise!
+What you're experiencing is the unique smell is a characteristic of vegetable tanned leather and it does go away, I promise!

-What you're accustom to seeing and using is most likely chrome tanned leather.
-It's the fast fashion, cheap alternative for producing leather.
+What you're accustom to seeing and using is most likely chrome tanned leather, which is the fast fashion, cheap alternative for producing leather.
 Made popular because of its low costs and quick turnover, chrome tanned leather makes up 90% of the leather made and purchased today and is pumped with chemicals, most of which are dangerous to workers and horribly pollutive for our environment.
 Vegetable tanned leather on the other hand is a natural process, using organic matter, the traditional way.

 Here we go into more depth about the vegetable tanning leather process.